M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   You should now be able to select the required branch for the particular system you wish to run (NOTE: the "long-term squash" branch contains the squash system and the stroke rehabilitation system can be run from the "long-term stroke" branch.
 If you want to make changes to the code to adapt the system to your own domain, remain in the "master" branch).
   #### 2. Robot Interface for Robotic Exercise Coach: https://github.com/M4rtinR/Robot-Interface-for-Robotic-Exercise-Coach
   This is where the interaction with the user is done through Pepper.
+It is part of the interface layer.
 All of the actions are sent here to be conducted by Pepper and any use of Pepper's touch sensors/limbs is dealt with here.
 Written in Python 2.

   Similar to component 1 above, clone the robot test repo into a new Pycharm project.
 You should then be able to select the required branch for the particular system you wish to run.
 For detailed instructions, see the README in the repo.
   #### 3. Screen Interface for Robotic Exercise Coach: https://github.com/M4rtinR/Screen-Interface-for-Robotic-Exercise-Coach
   This is where the display on Pepper's tablet computer screen and interaction with the screen from the user is handled.
+It is part of the interface layer.
 Written in Python 3.

   For this component you will need to run Pycharm as an administrator.
 In a terminal, open the folder in which Pycharm is installed (for me this is /snap/pycharm-community/current/bin) and use the following command:
   ```sudo ./pycharm.sh```